toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 > A marker type which does not implement Unpin.
 > If a type contains a PhantomPinned, it will not implement Unpin by default.

+This type can be used when you need to ensure that a type should not be moved.
+You might need this if you are implementing some unsafe self referential code and should throughly understand pin.